 By taking the time to really understand their customers' point of view, Hotel Tonight uncovered this critical piece of insight, which helped them improve conversions by 15%.

-The proofreading tool Grammarly has amassed close to 7 million users since 2008.
+The proofreading tool Grammarly has amassed almost to 20 million users since 2008.
 The key to their success is that they managed to turn their product from a tool that people use occasionally into an everyday companion.

 Grammarly's original product would proofread your writing by allowing you to copy and paste text into their text editor.